jjenkinsdev/tbgl-test-backend-code-challenge/README.md

 ### Tech stack

 - Use Node.js and any framework.
 - Use any DB.
-NoSQL DB is preferred.
+Mongodb is preferred.

 ### Bonus